Higashimurayama, Tokyo: Climate

-Higashimurayama has a Humid subtropical climate (Köppen Cfa) characterized by warm summers and cool winters with light to no snowfall.
+Higashimurayama has a humid subtropical climate (Köppen Cfa) characterized by warm summers and cool winters with light to no snowfall.
 The average annual temperature in Higashimurayama is 14.0 °C. The average annual rainfall is 1647 mm with September as the wettest month.
 The temperatures are highest on average in August, at around 25.7 °C, and lowest in January, at around 2.3 °C.

 Demographics

-Per Japanese census data, the population of Higashimurayama increased rapidly in the 1950s and 1960s.
+Per Japanese census data, the population of Higashimurayama increased rapidly in the 1950s and 1960s and has plateaued in recent decades.

 History

 The area of present-day Higashimurayama has been inhabited since Japanese Paleolithic times, and numerous remains from the Jōmon, Yayoi and Kofun periods have been discovered.
 During the Nara period, it became part of ancient Musashi Province.
 During the Kamakura period, it was the location of the Battle of Kumegawa in 1333.

-In the post-Meiji Restoration cadastral reform of April 1, 1889, several villages merged to form Higashimurayama Village in Nishitama District, at that time part of Kanagawa Prefecture.
-The entire district was transferred to the control of Tokyo Prefecture on April 1, 1893.
+In the post-Meiji Restoration cadastral reform of April 1, 1889, several villages merged to form Higashimurayama Village in Kitatama District, at that time part of Kanagawa Prefecture.
+The entire district was transferred to the control of Tokyo Prefecture(東京府) on April 1, 1893.
 On April 1, 1942, Higashimurayama Village became the town of Higashimurayama.
 On April 1, 1964, Higashimurayama was elevated to city status.